Modules 5 and 6

 Practical Cases of Startup (Legal) Advice

 The main focus of this class is to provide a practical approach (with actual cases) to startup legal and (business) advice.
-This class would allow students to bring together legal and business theories behind founding and financing a start-up in order to solve practical questions posed by entrepreneurs at early stages of their businesses, as well as investors interested in early-stage companies.
-Major topics to discuss range from capitalization table practical impact, deal negotiations, relationship between founders, and with investors, to common mistakes and threats to early-stage deals.
+This class would allow students to bring together legal and business theories behind founding and financing a startup in order to solve practical questions posed by entrepreneurs at early stages of their businesses, as well as investors interested in early-stage companies.
+Major topics to discuss range from capitalization table and deal negotiations, relationship between founders, and with investors, to common mistakes and threats to early-stage deals.
+We will dedicate some time to discuss the impact of blockchain technology as an alternative means of financing.
 This class is ideal for students who have a special interest in either setting up their own, or getting involved with, startups, as well as with early-stage investment funds.

 Logistics & Supply Chain Management

 Prof. Dr. Stephan Wagner (Logistics & SCM), Prof. Dr. Karsten Thorn (Legal issues of supply and distribution (chains))